Eldave93/Eldave93.github.io/content/authors/admin/_index.md

 title: David Luke Elliott
 ---

-David Elliott is a motivated and sociable data scientist, researcher, and educator.
+I am a motivated and sociable data scientist, researcher, and educator.
 I am passionate about the practical applications of data science and machine learning, with an aim to educate and inspire others to use these skills to tackle real-world challenges.
 I am currently a Data Fellowship Coach at Multiverse where I coach a range of diverse and talented individuals, in order to develop digital skills needed to drive both their personal and professional growth.

 I have experience organizing and delivering undergraduate and master’s university courses that covered topics such as data science, machine learning, analyzing and interpreting data, and research design.
 I also have experience in applied machine learning and neuroscience research which successfully obtained multiple funding grants (Google, MRC, NIHR, and the EPSRC).